-Clause 36 is an enabling provision giving the Secretary of State powers to make provision on matters currently regulated under the CFP.
+Clause 38 is an enabling provision giving the Secretary of State powers to make provision on matters currently regulated under the CFP.
 These powers will allow the UK to meet its international obligations and conserve the marine environment.
 Subsection (4) lists a number of matters which the regulations may only concern.

-Clause 38 gives the Secretary of State powers to make regulations regarding aquatic animal diseases.
+Clause 40 gives the Secretary of State powers to make regulations regarding aquatic animal diseases.

-These enabling powers are limited by clauses 39 and 40, which inter alia provide that regulations made under clauses 36 and 38 may not include provisions that would be within the competence of the Scottish Parliament, or other devolved administrations, unless the provision is "merely incidental to, or consequential on, provision which would be outside that legislative competence."
-Clause 40 provides that the Secretary of State may make regulations within devolved competence with the consent of the Scottish
+These enabling powers are limited by clauses 41 and 42, which inter alia provide that regulations made under clauses 38 and 40 may not include provisions that would be within the competence of the Scottish Parliament, or other devolved administrations, unless the provision is "merely incidental to, or consequential on, provision which would be outside that legislative competence."
+Clause 42 provides that the Secretary of State may make regulations within devolved competence with the consent of the relevant Devolved Administration.
+While we welcome this consultation requirement, we note that the Bill does not provide for the Scottish Parliament, Welsh Parliament or Northern Ireland Assembly to scrutinise and/or approve any such regulations.